milandahal213/SmartActuators/SPIKE PRIME/SPIKE SM Firmware3 for Ethan/readme.md

 6. Now your SPIKE Prime is trained

 # what is the code doing??
 There are two parts to the code.
-One is saving the file on your SmartMotors and the other one is the actual SmartMotors code.
+One is saving the file on your SPIKE Prime and the other one is the actual SmartMotors code.
 1. Saving the file on SmartMotors:
 * The code changes directory to programs and creates a folder 00 which is your slot.
 * If your slot already has code in it, it will get deleted.